Templates & Required Forms

-- Consent Document (adult consent, child assent, & parent permission)
+- Consent Document--Long Form--Biomedical (generally requires subjects' signatures; includes adult consent, child assent, & parent permission) (revisions forthcoming).

-FSU has transitioned to a new IRB system (RAMP) to modernize the University’s research administration business processes and technologies, as well as improve research compliance and project management.
+FSU has transitioned to a new IRB system (RAMP IRB) to modernize the University’s research administration business processes and technologies, as well as improve research compliance and project management.
 For more information, please visit the RAMP project website.
-The transition to the RAMP system included a Human Research Protection Program (HRPP) Toolkit to aid with the development and management of IRB protocols and to ensure compliance with the regulations.
-The following forms, templates, and documents are part of this Toolkit.
-Researchers are encouraged to utilize these documents as necessary when writing their research protocols.
-The RAMP IRB module went live on June 21st, 2019, therefore the Protocol template is required for all IRB submissions going forward.
+The transition to the RAMP IRB system included a Human Research Protection Program (HRPP) Toolkit to aid with the development and management of IRB protocols and to ensure compliance with the regulations.
+The following select forms, templates, and documents are part of this Toolkit and their links provided here for quick access; however, all materials may be found in RAMP IRB under the IRB and Library tabs.
+Researchers are encouraged to utilize these RAMP IRB and HRPP Toolkit documents as necessary when writing their research protocols.
+The RAMP IRB module went live on June 21st, 2019, therefore use of the provided RAMP IRB protocol, consent and other templates is required for all IRB submissions going forward.